LoginRadius/engineering-portal/GUIDELINES.md

 1. First of all, create a directory under `/content/guest-post/`.
 The name of the directory will be the slug of your blog post.
 Please only use lowercase letters and separate words using hyphens.
 For example, `this-is-my-blog-post-title`
 2. Add an `index.md` file and write your blog in it.
 Place any relevant images used in the blog in the same directory as `index.md`.
-3. Write the post in Markdown format -- it's easy, fast, and multi-platform.
+3. Write your blog post in Markdown format — it's easy, fast, and multi-platform.
 And you can edit it in any editor, like VS Code, which has `HTML` preview.
 You can also use online tools like [Dillinger](https://dillinger.io/), where you find the sample content to understand the syntax of Markdown.
 4. You can also refer to this [Markdown Guide](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet)
-5. The blog should have the cover image with size **1200px x 800px**.
+5. The blog should have a cover image with size **1200px x 800px**.
-6. The blog should have the meta tags at the top of your `.md` file, which should have the below properties.
+6. The blog should have the following meta tags at the top of your `.md` file, as explained below.

    - **title:** A meaningful title.
 Max.
 60 characters.
      Note: This title will appear in the post, so no need to again include it in the `.md` file.